DavidBiesack/JSON-Schema-ASC-2022/README.md

 View the results in the `gen/sdk` folders.
-For example, `gen/sdk/allOf/typescript-angular` shows the output for using the `allOf` construct for schema compsition, applied to the `typescript-angular` language target.
+For example, `gen/sdk/allOf/typescript-angular` shows the output for using the `allOf` construct for schema composition, applied to the `typescript-angular` language target.

 The script was built and tested on Macos but should run fine on Linux or